DylanLRPollock/Monkey-Head-Project/README.md

 offers a **Tools** menu.
 From there you can reopen the license dialog or view a summary of bundled prompts and memory files.

+### CLI Helper Scripts

+Two convenience wrappers simplify common tasks on Unix systems. `run.sh` activates the project's virtual environment and launches `run.py`.
+The `run-tests.sh` script performs the same activation step before executing the test suite with `pytest -vv`.
+Both scripts report an error if the `venv` directory is missing, reminding you to run `install.sh` first.

 ### Docker and Kubernetes Utilities

 The `scripts/` directory contains helper scripts for container management: